 - Bill Harrington became Club President.

-- Erica (“Ricky”) Skinger and the Cochran kids trained with U.S. Ski Team in Vail.
+- Ricky Skinger and the Cochran kids trained with U.S. Ski Team in Vail.
 Gordi Eaton was a USST Coach.

-- Ricky Skinger won the combined championship at the Jr. Nationals, held on her home hill winning the Nosedive downhill by 1.32 seconds.
+- Ricky Skinger won the combined championship at the Junior Nationals, held on her home hill winning the Nose Dive downhill by 1.32 seconds.

 - Racing in Europe, Ricky Skinger competed with Karen Budge (Eaton).

-- The original gondola, Cliff House and new trails opened in November of ’68.
+- The original gondola, the Cliff House, and new trails opened in November.

 - Rip McManus stars as “Bruce Devore” in the movie Downhill Racer also featuring Robert Redford.